helm/helm/docs/templates/registry.md

 A collection is a directory that contains a flat list of templates.
 Deployment manager will only discover templates at the root of a collection.

-So for example, in the section above, `templateA` and `templateB` live in the `templates` collection in the first example, and in the `big-data` collection in the second example.
+So for example, `templateA` and `templateB` live in the `templates` collection in the first example above, and in the `big-data` collection in the second example.

 A registry may contain any number of collections.
 A single, unnamed collection is implied at the root of every registry, but additional named collections may